 They say her case is not connected to the deaths of the 10 other victims.

-Mari Gilbert contests those conclusions.
-She’s been highly critical of the Suffolk County Police Department and even filed a wrongful death lawsuit against Hackett, which was later mostly dismissed.
+Mari Gilbert contested those conclusions.
+She was highly critical of the Suffolk County Police Department and even filed a wrongful death lawsuit against Hackett, which was later mostly dismissed.

-She says she’s still looking for answers today just like she was the day after her daughter went missing, and she has to balance that search with the rest of daily life, including her job and her other children.
+She said she had continued looking for answers just like she was the day after her daughter went missing, and she had to balance that search with the rest of daily life, including her job and her other children.

 “I feel like I’m frozen in time,” Mari Gilbert said.
 “I feel like I’m two different people.”

-She says those two sides of her won’t be reconciled until there’s justice, and encourages anyone with information about the case to come forward.
+She said those two sides of her won’t be reconciled until there’s justice, and encouraged anyone with information about the case to come forward.

 “If anyone knows anything, you just gotta tell somebody,” Mari Gilbert said.
 “You have to tell someone.”

-While the future of the Gilgo Beach serial killings case is uncertain, the investigation will be the responsibility of a dramatically different Suffolk County Police Department.
+While the future of the Gilgo Beach serial killings case is uncertain, the investigation has become the responsibility of a dramatically different Suffolk County Police Department.

-James Burke resigned as Suffolk Chief of Department in October.
-He was indicted in December 2015 on federal charges of assaulting a handcuffed suspect and then conspiring to cover up the incident.
+James Burke resigned as Suffolk Chief of Department in October 2015, prior to being indicted in December 2015 on federal charges of assaulting a handcuffed suspect and then conspiring to cover up the incident.
 The department also lost its commissioner, chief of detectives and two criminal intelligence officers to retirements and resignations.

 At a December 2015 press conference the day before the fifth anniversary of the discovery of the first body, Sini said the police department requested federal investigators “take a more active and prominent role.”

-He declined to comment on specific details of the case or disclose any recent developments, but he said that the investigation into the murders remained active.
+He had declined to comment at the time on specific details of the case or disclose any recent developments, but he said that the investigation into the murders remained active.